RuiyingChenBioinfo/PlanTalk/README.md

 The gene expression levels of processed Seurat data should be noramlaized.

-Please make sure you have run normalization procedures such as NormalizeData() and sctransform() so that PlanTalk can extract the normalized counts respective assays.
+Please make sure you have run normalization procedures such as NormalizeData() and sctransform() so that PlanTalk can extract the normalized counts in respective assays.

 **3. The pathway information**